cakephp/docs/en/models/saving-your-data.rst

 Let's see how data stored in a join table for two models is saved.
 As shown in the :ref:`hasMany-through` section, the join table is associated to each model using a `hasMany` type of relationship.
-Our example involves the Head of Cake School asking us the to write an application that allows him to log a student's attendance on a course with days attended and grade.
+Our example involves the Head of Cake School asking us to write an application that allows him to log a student's attendance on a course with days attended and grade.
 Take a look at the following code.::